Concept for a food ordering website

 DURATION: Feb - Mar 22

-We create a website to help food lovers find the right dish and be transparent about the quality.
+We create a website to help food lovers find a suitable dish and be transparent about the quality.
 We need to find out if choosing dishes and ordering is easy.

 Challenges and Target Users

 I conducted primary research.
-I interviewed users, made surveys, and a competitive audit as well a usability study.
-The research goals were to find out if the website is easy to use and if users can accomplish the core tasks (find and order food).
+I interviewed users, conducted surveys, conducted a competitive audit, and conducted a usability study.
+The research goals were to determine if the website is easy to use and if users can accomplish the core tasks (find and order food).

 I identified the following KPIs: